 This small town in Bavaria boasts an old town with half-timbered buildings and a maze of cobblestone lanes.
 Stone towers decorate the skyline and you can imagine people gathering centuries ago in the market square and conversing with friends over steins of beer.

 As you make your way, you look down at the red roofs of the buildings that lie along the Tauber River.
 You’ll see why the town’s name fits, as it means “Red Castle Above the Tauber.”
-The jumble of wooden gables and steeples make for fascinating views anywhere along the wall.
+The jumble of wooden gables and steeples makes for fascinating views anywhere along the wall.

 One of the best things to do in Rothenburg ob der Tauber is just wandering around the town and enjoying the colorful stores and restaurants.
 Take an hour to tour the Medieval Crime Museum, which features means of torture and punishment through the centuries.